Boehringer-Ingelheim/MVPapp/README.md

     NCA” button, from the “Descriptive Statistics” tab.
 Note that **this feature is experimental and assumes a single dose per subject only for a single compartment.
-The user may need to filter their dataset accordingly.**.
-The displayed table can be transposed if required.
+The user may need to filter their dataset accordingly.** The displayed table can be transposed if required.
     Results and plots per subject can be downloaded by the buttons at the bottom of the page.